Estuary

 Apache Kafka: The Gold Standard for Real-Time Data Ingestion

 Apache Kafka sets itself apart from the crowd as the Gold Standard for real-time data ingestion.
 It has become such an obvious choice for so many people as it provides a high-throughput, distributed, and fault-tolerant platform for streaming data between applications and systems, and is used by companies such as LinkedIn, Netflix, and Uber to power their data pipelines.
-These titans of the industry often make good technological choices so is a good litmus test to show how well renowned it is.
+These titans of the industry often make good technological choices, so it is a good litmus test to show how well renowned it is.

 Kafka comes with a plethora of benefits that make it a versatile choice to handle any problem you could possibly throw at it.
 Some of the key benefits can be found below:

-High Throughput: Kafka is capable of handling millions of events per second which is frankly absurd.
+• High Throughput: Kafka is capable of handling millions of events per second which is frankly absurd.
 This makes it more than suitable for processing large volumes of data in real time.
 Its high performance is primarily due to its distributed architecture and efficient message passing.

-Scalability: Kafka's distributed architecture allows for seamless horizontal scaling.
+• Scalability: Kafka's distributed architecture allows for seamless horizontal scaling.
 Systems rarely exist in a steady state and as your data processing needs grow, you can easily add more broker nodes to your Kafka cluster to increase throughput and storage capacity.

-Integration & Ecosystem: Kafka integrates seamlessly with other stream processing frameworks, such as Apache Flink or Kafka Streams, enabling you to perform complex event processing, data enrichment, and transformations in real time.
+• Integration & Ecosystem: Kafka integrates seamlessly with other stream processing frameworks, such as Apache Flink or Kafka Streams, enabling you to perform complex event processing, data enrichment, and transformations in real-time.

 Further to this, it comes with all the benefits of being in the Apache Ecosystem with a vibrant community of users and contributors.
-This means you'll have access to a wealth of resources, such as documentation, tutorials, and third-party tools to help you get the most out of the tool
+This means you'll have access to a wealth of resources, such as documentation, tutorials, and third-party tools, to help you get the most out of the tool

-Overall, Apache Kafka is a really good all-round choice when considering choices for your real-time ingestion needs, and due to its popularity, the knowledge around it is highly distributed meaning that there is a lot of free content available to help you get up and running in the shortest time possible.
+Overall, Apache Kafka is a really good all-round choice when considering choices for your real-time ingestion needs, and due to its popularity, the knowledge around it is highly distributed, meaning that there is a lot of free content available to help you get up and running in the shortest time possible.

 Apache Flink is the Porsche of the real-time ingestion world.
-It offers low-latency and high-throughput data processing which is highly performant and scalable.
+It offers low-latency and high-throughput data processing, which is highly performant and scalable.
 It excels at real-time due to its stateful computation and native support for event time which make it a formidable tool when dealing with the minefield that is real-time event processing.

 Developed by the Apache Foundation, it has gained significant popularity in recent years for its ability to handle both real-time and batch data processing - now they are just showing off!